Catherine Howard: Imprisonment and death

 Lady Rochford was executed immediately thereafter on Tower Green.
-Both bodies were buried in an unmarked grave in the nearby Church of St Peter ad Vincula, where the bodies of Catherine's cousins, Anne and George Boleyn, also lay.
+Both bodies were buried in an unmarked grave in the nearby Church of St Peter ad Vincula, where the bodies of Catherine's cousins, Anne and George, also lay.
 Other cousins were also in the crowd, including the Earl of Surrey.
-King Henry did not attend.
+Henry did not attend.
 Catherine's body was not one of those identified during restorations of the chapel during Queen Victoria's reign.
 She is commemorated on a plaque on the west wall dedicated to all those who died in the Tower.